 The civil-rights movement is one of the most significant chapters in our country’s history.
 As 2018 marked the 50th anniversary of the murder of Dr. Martin Luther King Jr., it is a time for our nation to reflect upon how far we’ve come and how much remains to be accomplished.
 While we confront increasingly racialized violence, emboldened white nationalists, and a morally bankrupt president, we can look back to the victories of the past and to the hundreds of thousands of brave Americans who fueled this history-altering movement, fighting—and too often dying—for the cause of equality.

 For those working toward social justice today, there are great lessons to be learned from the civil-rights movement, in which a profound demonstration of commitment and courage succeeded against all odds.
 In the words of Dr. King: “The arc of the moral universe is long, but it bends toward justice.”

-- Meet with senior staff at the Equal Justice Initiative’s headquarters in Montgomery to learn more about the organization’s work, and visit the newly opened National Civil Rights Memorial to Peace and Justice, the nation’s first memorial commemorating the victims of lynching in the US.
+- Meet with senior staff at the Equal Justice Initiative’s headquarters in Montgomery to learn more about the organization’s work, and visit the newly opened Legacy Museum and National Civil Rights Memorial to Peace and Justice, the nation’s first memorial commemorating the victims of lynching in the US.

 - Stand at the Edmund Pettus Bridge in Selma, Alabama, and tour the 54-mile Selma to Montgomery National Historic Trail, following the marchers’ route that helped change American history.